-– Academic stays of MEDEM in Paris (IFM), Milan (SDA Bocconi)
+– Academic stays of FBA students in Paris (IFM) and Milan (SDA Bocconi)

-– AFSP Program at the IESE New York headquarters with faculty from: Parsons The New School for Design, Fashion Institute of Technology, George Washington University, The Wharton School of the University of Pennsylvania, New York University, Boston University, IESE Business School.
+– Fashion Business iQ Program at the IESE New York headquarters with faculty from: Parsons The New School for Design, Fashion Institute of Technology, The Wharton School of the University of Pennsylvania, Stern School of Business New York University, Boston University, Harvard Business School.

-– International teaching staff from the most prestigious schools and universities.
+– International teaching staff and guest speakers from the most prestigious schools and universities and companies.

 – Comparative research projects.

 This school is specialized in creativity management, they offer an exchange program for its students with the students of the ISEM Fashion Business School.
-In addition, it has collaboration of teachers to teach classes in the Fashion MBA (MEDEM) of ISEM Fashion Business School.
+In addition, it has collaboration of teachers to teach classes in the Fashion MBA (FBA) at ISEM Fashion Business School.

 The agreement signed with this institution allows the intervention of professors specializing in foreign policy and macroeconomics issues applied to the textile and fashion industry.